UN chief warns of ‘point of no return’ on climate change - The Boston Globe

-MADRID — United Nations Secretary General Antonio Guterres said Sunday that the world’s efforts to stop climate change have been “utterly inadequate’’ so far and there is a danger global warming could pass the “point of no return.”
+MADRID (AP) — U.N.
+Secretary-General Antonio Guterres said Sunday that the world’s efforts to stop climate change have been “utterly inadequate’’ so far and there is a danger global warming could pass the “point of no return.”

 He noted that the world has the scientific knowledge and the technical means to limit global warming, but “what is lacking is political will.”